ptrandpxq/bert_android_pytorch_mobile/README.md

 <img swidth="440" height="300" src="./imgs/screenshot.jpg"/>

+Input some text (e.g., I like reading.) and touch the button Start to get the result (binary classification task).

+Mode 2 (for advanced users)

-Note that the code make inference on the SST-2 dev set (binary classification task), and there is no feedback until the inference is done, you can check the run console to make sure everything is fine.
+The code can make inference on the SST-2 dev set (binary classification task).
+Please check the commnet part of the code and fit your requirement.
+There is no feedback until the inference is done, you can check the run console to make sure everything is fine.

-To do: input a sentence and give the answer, otherwise its to hard to understand.

 ## Tutorial